Cost of living FAQs

 One-off disability payment

-- A one-off disability payment of £150 will be made in September 2022, if you are eligible
+- A one-off disability payment of £150 was made in September 2022, if you were eligible

-- This will be paid in addition to the above
+- This was paid in addition to the above

 - A one-off £300 fuel payment